 #How to Authenticate an Account

 Having the account logged in, you should be able to see an object containing the InPlayer auth token in

-If you need to make additional calls, in the name of the authenticated account, you can fetch the token with the
+If you need to make additional calls, in the name of the authenticated account, you can use the account details provided by the

 InPlayer.Account.isSignedIn() to check if someone is logged in or not.

 For the account sign out operation use the following call:

 Once the customer is authenticated in our system, our SDK enables you to subscribe to listening to notifications via WebSockets.
 For a complete overview of our notification types, you can refer to this page.

 In addition, consider the following sample code that enables you to subscribe and listen for messages: